 We all agree events are a big deal.
 We probably all agree that organising an event is no walk in the park.
-Learning to be an event manager takes time, practice and along the way, probably involves making mistakes.
+Learning to be an event manager takes time, practice and along the way, probably involves making a few event planning mistakes!

 After 20+ years in the events industry I can safely say I have made mistakes, and perhaps in my early days, the odd ‘schoolboy’ error.
 The caveat being I do not make the same mistake twice.